mdacach/deck-of-cards/README.md

 1. `POST /deck/new`: Create a new deck (full or partial) with optional shuffling.
 2. `GET /deck/:deck_id`: Retrieve information about (open) a deck.
-3. `GET /deck/:deck_id/draw`: Draw a specified number of cards from a deck.
+3. `POST /deck/:deck_id/draw`: Draw a specified number of cards from a deck.

 The package also defines the required request and response structures for each endpoint.